 Radiation Therapy Dosimetrist Salary

-Radiation Therapy Dosimetrists in the United States take home approximately $100K annually on average.
-Most enjoy medical while more than half get dental coverage.
-Vision coverage is also available to the greater part.
-Most Radiation Therapy Dosimetrists survey respondents are women (71 percent).
+Median pay for Radiation Therapy Dosimetrists in the United States is around $99K per year.
+Female Radiation Therapy Dosimetrists make up most of the survey respondents at 74 percent.
 Job satisfaction for Radiation Therapy Dosimetrists is high.
+A large number report receiving medical coverage from their employers and more than half collect dental insurance.
 Figures cited in this summary are based on replies to PayScale's salary questionnaire.

 Job Description for Radiation Therapy Dosimetrist